-Addressing Tacken, Bell, and Mueller PCT, Patent Owner argues that the art "consistently described" eculizumab "by referencing Thomas, which disclosed an IgG4 isotype antibody."
+Addressing Tacken, Patent Owner argues that the art "consistently described" eculizumab "by referencing Thomas, which disclosed an IgG4 isotype antibody."
 Prelim.
 Resp.
-54-56.
+55-56.
 According to Patent Owner, "Tacken is the only document before March 15, 2007 that purportedly associated 'eculizumab' with a hybrid IgG2/IgG4 constant region."
 Id. at 11.

-But, argues Patent Owner, "[n]othing in Tacken contradicted the consistent teaching of the prior art as a whole that 'eculizumab' had an IgG4 constant region."
+"[N]othing in Tacken contradicted the consistent teaching of the prior art as a whole that "eculizumab" had an IgG4 constant region."
 Id.
-And, considering the art as a whole, "the only plausible conclusion a POSA could have reached in view of the entire content of the art was that 'eculizumab' was Thomas's IgG4 antibody."
-Id. at 12-13 (citing Ex.
+And, considering the art as a whole, "the only plausible conclusion a POSA could have reached in view of the entire content of the art was that 'eculizumab' was Thomas's IgG4 antibody.
+Id. at 13 (citing Ex.
 2022 ¶¶ 146, 150).